 All air purifiers need room to “breathe”.
 If you install your device too close to the wall or other solid objects, it won’t circulate the air properly.
 The best place to put your new air purifier is near the center of the room.
 That will give it enough space to draw the maximum amount of air into the unit.
 Also, keep the unit at least 24 inches from a wall and any furniture.
 Otherwise, the airflow may be constricted.

 3. Use One Air Purifier Per Room

 Air purifiers work best in an enclosed space.
 And, they can’t work through walls.
-If you want to clean the air in more than one room, it’s best to get a dedicated air purifier for each of those rooms (see how to choose an air purifier for more guidance).
+If you want to clean the air in more than one room, it’s best to get a dedicated air purifier for each of those rooms.
 The other option is to take a single air purifier around the house with you.
 Many air purifiers are lightweight and include a handle for easy transport; however, it’s not always practical to cart a unit with you throughout the home.
 So, consider getting more than one unit to place in the rooms you frequent most, like the living room and bedroom(s).

 4. Get the Right Size Unit

 Every air purifier has a maximum room size that it can handle.
 This specification is labeled as the square footage rating.
 The total room coverage is based on the CADR ratings for pollen, dust, and smoke.
 Therefore, you always want to get a unit that can meet or exceed the size of the room you want to use it in.
 It’s better to have an overpowered air purifier than an underpowered device.
 To find the square footage size of a room, just measure the length and width (in feet) and multiply those two numbers together.
 For example, a 10′ x 20′ room would be 200 square feet.